-Mercy Asiedu, a fifth-year PhD candidate in biomedical engineering, received the CUGH/Wasserheit Young Leader Award at the 10th annual Consortium of Universities for Global Health (CUGH) Conference in Chicago this past weekend.
+Mercy Asiedu, a fifth-year PhD candidate in biomedical engineering, received the CUGH/Wasserheit Young Leader Award at the 10th annual Consortium of Universities for Global Health (CUGH) Conference in Chicago in April 2019.
 Asiedu, a global health doctoral scholar at the Duke Global Health Institute, conducts research centered on using light to detect cancer in low-resource areas.

 The CUGH/Wasserheit Young Leader Award is given to an individual under 30 years old who has demonstrated strong leadership abilities, established collaborations with colleagues in resource-poor settings and shown outstanding achievement in addressing health disparities through education, research, advocacy and/or service.